adiom-data/dsync/README.md

 _Complete documentation can be found [here](https://docs.adiom.io)_

-We solve solve data migration and replication between NoSQL databases.
+We solve data migration and replication between NoSQL databases.
 We focus on challenges specific to large datasets and mission-critical applications.
 Our approach involves creating an open data object exchange protocol, a lightweight platform, and open-source tools to streamline data replication and movement.

 # Introduction to Dsync
 > **_NOTE: Dsync is currently in beta and is undergoing active development and testing._**